Deep Reinforcement Learning Attention Selection for Person Re-Identification

 Computationally, each action except termination in $\mathbf{A}$ modifies the environment by cutting off a horizontal or vertical stripe.
 We set $\mathbf{E} = \{5\%, 10\%, 20\%\}$ by cross-validation in our experiments, resulting in total 13 actions.
-Such a small action space with multi-scale changes has three merits: (1) Only a small number of simple actions are contained, which allows more efficient and stable agent training; (2) Fine-grained actions with small changes allow the IIPRL agent sufficient freedoms to utilise small localised regions in auto-detected bounding boxes for subtle identity matching.
-This enables more effective elimination of undesired background clutter whilst retaining identity discriminative information; (3) The termination action enables the agent to be aware of the satisfactory condition met for noisy pixel removal and stops further actions when optimised.
+Such a small attention action space with multi-scale changes has three merits: (1) Only a small number of simple actions are contained, which allows more efficient and stable agent training; (2) Fine-grained actions with small attention changes allow the IDEAL agent sufficient freedoms to utilise small localised regions in auto-detected bounding boxes for subtle identity matching.
+This enables more effective elimination of undesired background clutter whilst retaining identity discriminative information; (3) The termination action enables the agent to be aware of the satisfactory condition met for attention selection and stops further actions when optimised.